kishanit59/wifi_manager_demo/README.md

 # WiFi Password Manager

-A secure, modern web application for managing Wi-Fi passwords with GitHub authentication and end-to-end encryption.
+A secure and modern web application for managing Wi-Fi passwords, featuring user authentication with sign-up, login, logout, and end-to-end encryption.

 ## Setup Instructions